-Geomorphologists indicate that the Brahmaputra River is Assam's antecedent river and functions as its lifeline too.
+Geomorphologists say that the Brahmaputra River is Assam's antecedent river and functions as its lifeline too.
 The river enters the state from Arunachal Pradesh.
-After entering the state, the river gets very wide and forms many tributaries.
-The state is rich in a lot of resources such as petroleum, coal, limestone and natural gas.
-Apart from these, it is also known for many minor minerals like clay, magnetic quartzite, feldspar, sillimanites, kaolin, etc. The western districts of the states also have a meagre iron quantity.
-The north of the states has all its well known gas and petroleum reserves, which were discovered in 1889.
+Upon entering Assam, Brahmaputra forms many tributaries.
+The state is rich in natural resources such as petroleum, coal, limestone and natural gas.
+Apart from these, many minor minerals like clay, magnetic quartzite, feldspar, sillimanites, kaolin, etc can be found here.
+The western districts of the states also have a meager iron quantity.
+Gas and petroleum reserves exist in the northern part of the state.
+These were discovered in 1889.
 More Details...

-District Panchayat takes charge of the district's local governance and rural area.
+The District Panchayat is in charge of the district's local governance and rural areas.
 However, the cities and towns are looked after by the local urban bodies.
-The state currently has villages around 26,247.
-The local urban bodies are called as nagar-somiti (town-committee), pouro-sobha (municipal board) and pouro-nigom (Municipal Corporation).
+The state currently has around 26,247 villages.
+The local urban bodies are known as nagar-somiti (town-committee), pouro-sobha (municipal board) and pouro-nigom (Municipal Corporation).
 A couple of important cities in Assam are Guwahati, Nagaon, Jorhat, Dibrugarh, Jorhat and Silchar.
-To keep a tab on the revenue of the state, the 27 districts here are divided based on the area for development projects.More Details...
+To keep a tab on the revenue of the state, the 33 districts here are divided based on the area for development projects.More Details...

 Despite fulfilling 25% of the country's petroleum needs, the growth rate of the state has not been able to be at the same level as India's.
-Dibrugarh is country's second richest district for revenue generation after Mumbai in Maharashtra.
-Similar to the other states of the country, agriculture is the main occupation of the people.
-It ranks third in the income of Assam and around 69% are employed in the state due to this occupation.
-However, it contributes majorly to the world through its production of tea.
-Assam tea, also known as camellia assamica, is known for expensive tea leaves and its fine taste.
-Adding to the agricultural production, Assam also produces sweet potato, potato, turmeric, citrus fruits, rapeseed, spices, rice, herbs, jute, mustard seed, papaya, banana, areca nut, sugarcane, vegetables, leaf vegetables, etc. More Detail...
+Dibrugarh is the second richest district for revenue generation in India after Mumbai in Maharashtra.
+Similar to the other states of the country, agriculture is the main occupation of the people providing employment to 69% of the population.
+Apart from agriculture, the state is also a major producer of tea.
+Assam tea, also known as camellia assamica, is known for its expensive tea leaves and fine taste.
+Assam also produces sweet potato, potato, turmeric, citrus fruits, rapeseed, spices, rice, herbs, jute, mustard seed, papaya, banana, areca nut, sugarcane, vegetables, leaf vegetables, etc. More Detail...

-The wildlife sanctuaries in Assam are a heterogeneous mixture of a variety of landscapes, plants, birds and animals.
+The wildlife sanctuaries in Assam are a heterogeneous mixture of landscapes, plants, birds and animals.
 The suitable climatic conditions, geographical location and vast forest reserves have made Assam a favorable destination for birds, animals and natural vegetation.
-Assam is home to several wildlife sanctuaries and national parks that are the breeding ground for some of the rarest global species.
-The many wildlife sanctuaries in Assam provide shelter to large number of wildlife right from the Golden Langur to the horned rhinoceros.
+Assam is home to several wildlife sanctuaries and national parks that are breeding ground for some rare animals.
+Many unique species can be found in these wildlife sanctuaries such as Golden Langur and the horned rhinoceros.

 As per the People of India project, around 115 ethnic groups are present in the state.
 Out of these groups, around 69% identify themselves as regional, 19% local and 3% as trans-national.
 Assam has a large population of scheduled tribes.
 The state currently has 23 notified tribes out of which Bodos contribute to 40.9% of the tribe's population and 13% to the state's population.

-Assam's culture is widely influenced after the Ahom dynasty and Koch Kingdom established their roots in the state.
+Assam's culture is widely influenced by the Ahom dynasty and Koch Kingdom.
 One of the major contributions to cultural change is the Srimanta Shankardeva's (Sonkordeu's) Vaishnava Movement.
 This movement has greatly helped Assam's culture to grow in terms of fine arts, performing arts, language and literature.
 Assam's language also has the traces of Brajavali language, which was created after taking words from various Indian languages.
 The British and post-British era has also highly influenced the modern culture of Assam.
 One can see a blend of north India and the West in the state's literature and performing arts.
 Some famous dance and dramas include Ankia Naat, Bihu dance, Kushan nritra, Bagurumba, Bordoicikhla, Sattriya, Banjar Kekan, Mishing Bihu, etc. Music is also a tradition in the state with folk songs like Borgeet, etc.

 The official language of the state is Assamese and Bodo.
 Bengali also holds an official status and is a spoken language.
 Different communities in Assam speak different languages and the state has around 45 spoken languages.
 Ancient language Bodo was earlier neglected to a great extent, but is now slowly getting recognition.
 The widely spoken tribal language is Santhali.
-Western Assam people speak Rajbongshi, called as Goalpariya or Kamatapuri.
+The people of western Assam speak Rajbongshi, known as Goalpariya or Kamatapuri.
 A minority also speaks Bishnupriya Manipuri in Barak Valley.
 One can see people speaking in Nepali in some parts of Assam.

 The bus service in the state as well as in the adjoining states is managed by Assam State Transport Corporation (ASTC).
-The state government had stated the service for the residents of the state.
-Initially, around four buses ran between Nagaon and Guwahati.
+Started for the residents of the state, there were initially around four buses that ran between Nagaon and Guwahati.
 Eventually, the network improved and ASTC had better connectivity.
 North east's only international airport is Lokpriya Gopinath Bordoloi International Airport, formerly called as Borjhar Airport in Guwahati.
 Currently, only seven airlines are operating.
 One can get nonstop flights from the airport to 12 cities.
 On an average, a minimum of 14 international and 315 domestic flights depart every week from the airport.